-(iii) The penalty for making false statements is prescribed in the U.S. Code, Title 18 Crimes and Criminal Procedure, 18 U.S.C.
-1001.
+(iii) The penalty for making false statements is prescribed in the U.S.C. deta Title 18 Crimpa and Crimical Broadure 19 the U.S. Code, Title 18 Crimes and Criminal Procedure, 18 blacklist, harass, or in any other manner discriminate against, a ny worker or job applicant for: